-As part of our scholarship and fellowship research awards, applicants are given the opportunity to travel to a national or international research institute in furtherance of advancement of their research project aims, or an initiative that facilitates academic and clinical networking; encourages national and/or international cooperation and collaboration; and promotes the development of new skills and/or perspectives.
-The specific details, amount and duration of funding for this element will be outlined in the specific grant call documentation.
+As part of our scholarship and fellowship research awards, applicants are given the opportunity to travel to a national or international research institution to advance their research project aims; that facilitates academic and clinical networking; that encourages national and/or international cooperation and collaboration; and that promotes the development of new skills and/or perspectives.
+The specific details, budget allowance, and duration of funding for this element will be outlined in the specific grant call documentation.